-CEO of the world’s largest farm and environmental capitalist, Jason Drew, shares his thoughts on the future of insect protein, the current state of the sustainability revolution and provides his outlook for the future of the environment.
+Renowned environmental capitalist, Jason shares his thoughts on the current state of the sustainability revolution and provides his outlook for the future of the environment.
 Jason uses his entrepreneurial mindset to find solutions to some of our most pressing issues.
 His company AgriProtein uses protein from insects, fed on organic waste to replace fishmeal in aquaculture and chicken farms.
 The company is set to become the first insect business to be valued at over one billion dollars.
 Jason argues that the industrial revolution is over and the sustainability revolution has begun

 What industries do you think have shown the most development and progress towards creating a more sustainable future?

 Humanity needs water food and energy.
 The energy industry has achieved remarkable things in terms of renewable power generating.
 The internal combustion engine is a relic of the industrial revolution and should be banned to speed up our switch to electric motors.
 Once we have conquered grid level – renewable energy storage we are set for a positive energy future.

 You began your career within the corporate world, what first sparked your interest in food sustainability?

 Since leaving the corporate world I have started and then listed or sold a number of industrial revolution companies.
 Living on my farm near Cape Town I then got very interested in the environment and the question ‘How on earth can we feed 9 billion people’.
 The answer is by cutting down waste and then recycling the food waste and organic waste we do have back into our agricultural systems.
 I now only run or invest in businesses that repair the future – particularly in reducing food insecurity.

 How equipped or unequipped do you think we are in order to handle the increasing population of our developing countries?